* Japanese elections followed by BOJ meeting

 For the coming week, the sweeping return to power on Sunday of Japan’s conservative Liberal Democratic Party (LDP) will be a major focus for investors.

-This is particularly because exit polls showed the LDP and its junior coalition partner securing more than the two-thirds majority in the lower house needed to override the upper house and break a policy deadlock that has plagued governments since 2007.
+This is particularly because the LDP and its junior coalition partner secured more than the two-thirds majority in the lower house needed to override the upper house and break a policy deadlock that has plagued governments since 2007.

 An LDP government will commit to a radical recipe of hyper-easy monetary policy and big fiscal spending to end persistent deflation and tame a strong yen.
 The Bank of Japan meets on Thursday and is widely expected to loosen monetary policy again.

 “The BOJ will probably ease in December and possibly again in January with the political pressure as well,” said Takumi Tsunoda, senior economist at Shinkin Central Bank Research Institute.